 For example, the secret shopper scam asks victims to cash the check and use the funds to wire money to test Western Union’s customer service.
 The check bounces and the victim is then liable for the money, which went to the scammer or an accomplice.

 Don’t wire money to anyone you don’t personally know, and don’t cash checks from strangers, either.

-People looking to save money on expensive prescriptions can fall for fraudulent websites claiming to sell their necessary medications online for less.
-At best, you waste your money on ineffective pills — and at worst you could get ill from taking an unknown substance.
+People looking to save money on expensive prescriptions can fall for fraudulent websites claiming to sell people’s necessary medications online for less.
+At best, you waste your money on ineffective pills — and at worst, you could get ill from taking an unknown substance.